Frequently Asked Questions

 11th-grade physical – Yes.
 The athletic trainer copies all 11th-graders’ sports physicals for the school nurse.

 Camp/non-school activity – Ask the athletic trainer for a copy.
-If the student had the physical at the school, the team physician will sign the form if a copy of the sports physical is not sufficient.
 Please provide at least one week’s notice.

 - Can I go to my own doctor for the sports physical?